alvaroceu/StellarSim/physics.md

 # Physics Behind StellarSim
 This document provides a detailed explanation of the physics calculations used in StellarSim, focusing on the simulation of gravitational interactions between celestial bodies

+## TIMESTEP constant: Simulation Speed
+In real-world physics, motion is continuous over time, and changes in velocity and position depend on the time elapsed.
+However, simulations like this one update positions and velocities in discrete steps (once per frame).

+Modern computers typically run at 60+ FPS, which means **60+ position updates per second** (effectively compressing time and making the simulation run *way to fast*!)

+To make the simulation behave realistically and avoid excessively fast movements, we introduce a 'TIMESTEP' constant.

+This constant represents a scaled-down unit of simulated time per update allowing us to control the simulation speed and maintain stable, natural motion.

 ## Gravitational Force and Acceleration
 To simulate realistic planetary motion, StellarSims uses Newton´s Law of Universal Gravitation